Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - [Normal forms](#normal-forms)

 # Introduction
-This blog post is my conspectus for the book _Logic in Computer Science_ by Micheal Huth and Mark Ryan.
-I will summarise the first five parts of chapter one.
-This conspectus is informal and breif, mostly written for my own learning.
-I have tried to make it approachable for people who haven't heard of the topics before.
+This blog post is a conspectus for the book _Logic in Computer Science_ by Micheal Huth and Mark Ryan.
+It will cover the first five parts of chapter one.
+This conspectus is written informaly for the sake of brevity.
+As such, a lot of theorems and proofs from the original text aren't mentioned.

 # Declarative sentences
 The main goal in program verification is simple: we have the code for a computer program, and we also have a description of how that program ought to behave.
 We would like to make sure that the program behaves in accordance with the specification.
 There are already lots of possible ways to do this: